 The combined effect of rotational, vibrational and electronic transitions constitutes a problem that doesn't usually admit an analytical solution, and approximations dictated by the specific configuration of the studied system and invariance (symmetry) principles allow retrieving information of the structure and dynamics of molecules from their spectra.
-The state of the system then requires to be specified by a series of quantum numbers, for instance in Equation (3) below, a spectral "term" contains the contribution from electronical, vibrational and rotational levels represented by corresponding quantum numbers (v = 0,1,2,...; J = 0,1,2,...; etc.):
+The state of the system then requires to be specified by a series of quantum numbers, for instance in Equation (3) below, a spectral "term" contains the contribution from electronic, vibrational and rotational levels represented by corresponding quantum numbers (v = 0,1,2,...; J = 0,1,2,...; etc.):

-$$E = E{e} + E{v} + E{r} = E{e} + \hbar \omega{e} (v + 1/2) + \hbar B{e} J(J + 1)$$ (3)
+$$E = E_e + E_v + E_r = E_e + \hbar \omega_e (v + 1/2) + \hbar B_e J (J + 1)$$ (3)

-Where $E_e >> \hbar \omega_e >> \hbar B_e$ .
+Where $E_e \gg \hbar \omega_e \gg \hbar B_e$ , and $\hbar = h/2\pi$ .
 More complicated expressions including corrective terms are necessary to account for the effect of "centrifugal distortion" of the rotation or "anharmonicity" in the vibration.
 An observable spectral line is calculated from the difference of the two terms involved in the transition, according to certain selection rules derived from e.g., conservation of angular momentum or change in the dipole moment.
+An schematic representation of the potential energy structure of HCl and resulting spectrum from vibro-rotational transitions is depicted in Figure 4.
 The development of this topic is beyond the scope of the work presented in this thesis, and the interested reader can find valuable sources of consultation elsewhere (Bransden and Joachain, 2003; Herzberg, 1950; Sakurai, 1967; Svanberg, 2003).